carlmontanari/scrapli/README.md

 ### Configure Exclusive and Configure Private (IOSXR/Junos)

 IOSXR and Junos platforms have different configuration modes, such as "configure exclusive" or "configure private ".
-These alternate configuration modes are represented as a privilege level just like the "regular" configuration mode , however they of course an appropriate value set for the "escalate" argument, such as "configure exclusive" for the IOSXR Driver.
+These alternate configuration modes are represented as a privilege level just like the "regular" configuration mode.
 You can acquire an "exclusive" configuration session on IOSXR as follows:

 ```python
 from scrapli.driver.core import IOSXRDriver